Table of contents

 Conclusion

-Today, with the democratization of cold outreach (email & LinkedIn), people are receiving more and more prospecting messages in their mailboxes.
-And let’s be honest, the quality and relevance of these messages are often approximate..
+In today’s world, with the widespread use of cold outreach (via email and LinkedIn), people are receiving more prospecting messages than ever.
+And let’s be honest—the quality and relevance of these messages often leave much to be desired.

-If you have any questions about using sales triggers in your sequences, don’t hesitate to contact me on LinkedIn.
-I’d be delighted to answer your questions!
+If you have any questions about incorporating sales triggers into your sequences, feel free to reach out to us on LinkedIn. we’d be happy to help!

 Comments